 Check out our tips for How to Cook Bacon in the Oven!
-This is a perfect way to not only cut back on time in the kitchen but on the mess and smell cooking bacon can create.
+This is a perfect way to cut back on time in the kitchen and the mess and smell cooking bacon can create.
 Make sure to check out the tips below.

 Table of Contents

 Why Should I Know How to Cook Bacon In the Oven?

 Crispy Bacon is one of the best ingredients you will use in your regular cooking routine, but it is also one of the messiest to prepare.
 By cooking it in the oven, you are saving yourself a ton of frustration.